NVIDIA/workbench-example-llama2-finetune/README.md

 2. Open NVIDIA AI Workbench.
 Select a location to work in.

-3. Clone this Project onto your desired machine by selecting "Clone Project" and providing the GitHub link.
+3. Clone this Project onto your desired machine by selecting **Clone Project** and providing the GitHub link.

 4. Wait for the project to build.
+You can expand the bottom **Building** indicator to view real-time build logs.

 5. When the build completes, set the following configurations.